MukhtarovEldar/Sheriffs-Chase-Game/README.md

 # Sheriff's Chase
 This is a western style 2D platform game implemented in Python using Pygame library.
 The game features a sheriff character who has to avoid obstacles while trying to catch the thieves of the town in a desert environment.
-The game is still a work in progress and will have many features.

 ## How to play